 “At Bethsaida they had seen how, with Christ’s blessing, their little store availed for the feeding of the multitude; yet they did not now bring forward their all, trusting His power to multiply it for the hungry crowds.
 Moreover, those whom He fed at Bethsaida were Jews; these were Gentiles and heathen.
 Jewish prejudice was still strong in the hearts of the disciples, and they answered Jesus, ‘Whence can a man satisfy these men with bread here in the wilderness?'”
 (Desire of Ages, p.
 405).

 How can we satisfy “these” men?
 The disciples were unsure why God would want to provide for the needs of non-Jewish people, who in their eyes were “heathen.”
-Once again, Jesus was pushing his followers beyond their comfort zone and they were struggling to understand what he was up to.
+Once again, Jesus was pushing his followers beyond their prejudice and comfort zone, and they were struggling to understand what he was up to.

 The idea that God is indiscriminate with his blessings and is even willing to bless those who are outside of “the church” is still foreign to many.
 Yet Paul says, “God showed his great love for us by sending Christ to die for us while we were still sinners” (Romans 5:8, NLT).
 One of the greatest qualities of Christian discipleship is to be able to show mercy and compassion to all people—including those whom we may think are undeserving.